CrazyForks/anyvm/README.md

   - Default: IPv6 is disabled (anyvm adds `ipv6=off` to `-netdev user,...`).
   - Example: `python anyvm.py --os freebsd --enable-ipv6`

+### VNC Web UI (Display)

+AnyVM includes a built-in, premium VNC Web UI that allows you to access the VM's graphical console directly from your browser.

+- **Automatic Launch**: Enabled by default (unless `--vnc off` is specified).
+AnyVM automatically starts a VNC-to-Web proxy.
+- **Modern Interface**: Features a sleek dark mode, glassmorphism aesthetics, and smooth animations.
+  - **Clipboard Support**: Use the "Paste Text" button or `Ctrl+V` to send your local clipboard to the VM.
+  - **Special Keys**: Dedicated "Ctrl+Alt+Del" button.
+  - **Fullscreen**: Toggle fullscreen mode for an immersive experience.
+  - **Stats**: Real-time FPS and latency monitoring.
+- **Accessibility**: Available at `http://localhost:6080` by default.
+If the port is occupied, AnyVM will automatically try the next available port (e.g., 6081, 6082).

 ### Shared folders (-v) and sync mode (--sync)

 - `-v <host:guest>`: Add a shared/synced folder mapping (repeatable).